 salt to taste

-In a large wok, add all ingredients except for the blood and cook for 30 minutes over medium to low heat.
+In a large wok, (with enough water) add all ingredients except for the blood and boil for 30 minutes over medium to low heat.
 Drain meat and reserve broth for later use.

 In the same wok, heat oil and sautè garlic until lightly brown over low heat.
 Add onions and sautè until soft and fragrant.
 Toss in meat, stir well and cook for about 3 minutes.

 Pour in broth soup, add siling haba and add the beef blood.
 Let it boil and simmer over low heat for another 30 minutes until tender.
 Season with patis, salt and pepper to taste.

 Serve hot and enjoy!